 - Grasshopper Pistachio Pie - Use crushed Grasshopper cookies instead of graham crackers for the crust and add ⅛ teaspoon peppermint extract when making the pudding for a fun chocolate-mint variation.

-- Coconut- mix in ½ cup shredded coconut when combining the pudding mix and the cream cheese mixture.
+- Coconut- mix in ½ cup shredded coconut when combining the pudding mix and the pudding mixture.
 Sprinkle with more shredded coconut on top.

 - Frozen Pistachio Pie - Freeze!
 This can be made ahead and frozen.
 After making, quickly decorate then freeze right away.
 Freeze for up to 1 month.
 If making the pie to freeze, we highly recommend using whole milk.
 The higher fat milk used, the less likely you will be to get little ice shards in the pie.
 To serve: thaw at room temperature for 1-2 hours until desired texture is achieved.